Limit-Theory-Redux/ltheory/README.md

 Use `cd` to change directories to the place where you want to download LTR.

 - `cd <path where you want to put the LTR source>` (for example: `~/Desktop` for the desktop)

-Before running any other `git` commands, make sure LFS is installed:

-- `git lfs install`

-You should see `Git LFS initialized` or a similar message. **Important**: if you forget to install and initialize Git LFS, most of the resources will probably be broken, and the whole process will likely fail in strange and mysterious ways.
-This is a common gotcha with projects that use LFS.
-See the [Troubleshooting](#troubleshooting) section below for how to resolve this.

 Now, you can download the repository: